What does the contract cover?

 terms and conditions for infrastructure growth charges

 your rights in any dispute with us.

-The customer contract changed on 20 August 2020
+The customer contract is changing on 1st December 2020

 The main changes in the contract are:

 - The addition of a new “town to tank” water supply service to our offering.
 The “town

 to tank” water supply service is a low flow connection available to certain domestic